uniment/Objects.jl/README.md

 ## About

+`Object` is built to be a catch-all blob to encapsulate associated information, yet to hold that data in a structured manner to maintain high performance.

 Instances of `Object` have properties that can be casually and easily created and composed, and then accessed and changed using dot-syntax.

 Once an object has been carved into the desired form, it can serve as a "template" for replication to create clones with the same datatypes but with custom values.